National flags are a symbol of nationhood and are venerated by many. For this reason, they are also sometimes a focus of protest.

 A slightly different version, probably based on an incomplete description in the New South Wales Gazette, was raised by the New Zealand Company at Port Nicholson (Wellington) in 1839.
 The smaller cross did not have a border and the stars were six-pointed.

 The Union Jack (the British flag) replaced the United Tribes’ flag as the recognised flag of New Zealand when the Treaty of Waitangi was signed on 6 February 1840.
 The United Tribes’ flag was still used by some Māori – it was flown by the Ngāi Tahu chief Tūhawaiki on Ruapuke Island, near Bluff, until his death in 1844 – and remained a flag of mana in the 2000s, particularly in Northland.

 During his first voyage around New Zealand in 1770, British explorer James Cook hoisted the Union Jack flag in different parts of the country and claimed the land for King George III.
 Motuara Island in Queen Charlotte Sound, Marlborough, was one such place.
 Cook wrote in his diary on Wednesday 31 January 1770 that ‘we took [the pole] up to the highest part of the Island and after fixing it fast in the ground hoisted thereon the Union flag and I dignified this Inlet with the name of Queen Charlottes Sound and took formal possession of it and adjacent lands in the name and for the use of his Majesty.’2

-The Union Jack was New Zealand’s official flag until 1902.
-It continued to be used unofficially into the 1950s, and in the 2000s was still flown when a member of the royal family or a distinguished British guest was in New Zealand.
+The Union Jack was New Zealand’s recognised flag until 1902.
+It continued to be used into the 1950s, and in the 2000s was still flown when a member of the royal family or a distinguished British guest was in New Zealand.